 Sloppy Soy Curls

 Start by rehydrating your Soy Curls.
 Add 3 cups of dried Soy Curls to a large bowl and just enough hot water (about 2 cups) to moisten them.
 You don’t need to completely submerge them, but just enough to allow them to start rehydrating.
 If you see some dry ones poking out, give them a good stir to redistribute.
-Add 2 Tbs of Low Sodium Soy Sauce to flavor, and set aside.
+Add 2 Tbs of Low Sodium Soy Sauce to flavor, and optionally a little garlic and onion powder, and set aside.

 Add a teaspoon or two of minced garlic, and another teaspoon (or more) of finely minced jalapeño, and give that a stir.

-Drain any water that’s left in your bowl of soy curls, and squeeze out any excess by hand (or paper towel), and toss the soy curls onto a cutting board.
+Drain any water that’s left in your bowl of soy curls and toss the soy curls onto a cutting board.
 Chop the soy curls, especially the big pieces, until they resemble the consistency of ground beef, then add them into the pan with the veggies.

 Add an 8oz can of Tomato Sauce and give that a stir.